Gilbreth Fellowship Awardees 2019

 Melinda A. Lake

-Melinda A. Lake will complete her PhD in Mechanical Engineering at The Ohio State University in May 2019, where she also received her MS in Mechanical Engineering.
+Melinda A. Lake completed her PhD in Mechanical Engineering at The Ohio State University in May 2019, where she also received her MS in Mechanical Engineering.
 Her research interests are in microelectrochemical systems (MEMS), microfluidic devices, and cell mechanics.
 Melinda will be working with her co-advisors, Dr. Jacqueline Linnes, Marta E. Gross Assistant Professor of Biomedical Engineering, and Dr. Steven Wereley, Professor of Mechanical Engineering, and collaborator, Dr. Tamara Kinzer-Ursem, Marta E. Gross Assistant Professor of Biomedical Engineering, to design a smartphone-based disease diagnostic platform to assist in the eradication of malaria.

 Ke Ma received her PhD in Chemical Engineering from the University of Colorado Boulder in December 2017.
 She received her BS degree in Chemical Engineering & Technology from Zhejiang University.
 Her research interests include inorganic nanomaterials, photocatalysis, and DNA nanotechnology in catalysis and biomedicine.
 Ke will be working with her co-advisors, Dr. Letian Dou, Assistant Professor of Chemical Engineering, and Dr. Jianguo Mei, Assistant Professor of Chemistry, to use polyelectrolytes to guide perovskite growth and improve their electronic properties for next-generation optoelectronics.